stockgeist/stockgeist-client-python/README.md

 This package is provided as open source under the terms of the [MIT Licence](https://opensource.org/licenses/MIT).

 ## Contributing
-Feel free to contact us at [stockgeist@neurotechnology.com](stockgeist@neurotechnology.com) if you would like to see additional features implemented in this package.
+Feel free to contact us at [stockgeist@neurotechnology.com](stockgeist@neurotechnology.com) or simply create an issue if you would like to see additional features implemented in this package.